 - To act upon pending matters which require proper action.

 - Convoke the Assembly in special sessions when the exigencies of the situation so demand.

 - Supplement the powers of the Assembly in accordance with the Constitution, excepting the act of voting and approving laws.

 The Permanent Commission shall meet in session whenever convoked by the presiding officer, in accordance with this Constitution.

-THE EXECUTIVE POWER
+TITLE VII: THE EXECUTIVE POWER

 Article 56.
 The Executive Power shall be vested in the President of the Republic, who shall exercise it through his Department Secretaries.